Diffinitive/Diffinitive/docs/src/manifolds_charts_atlases.md

 To construct grids on more complicated geometries we use manifolds described by one or more charts.
 The charts describe a mapping from a logical parameter space to the geometry that we are interested in.
-If there are more than one chart for a given geometry this collection of charts and their connection is described by an atlas.
+If there are more than one chart for a given geometry this collection of charts and how they are connected is described by an atlas.

 For the construction of differential and difference operators on a manifold